ShowMeBillyJo/ahk-scripts/README.md

 # ahk-scripts

-A small library of AutoHotkey scripts
+A small library of AutoHotkey v2.0 scripts.